 - Deep Linking Duration refers to the duration of time someone is eligible to receive deep link data.
 This includes anyone clicking a Branch link, or being automatically redirected to the app through a Branch Web SDK call.
 Measured in minutes.

-- Note: This setting also covers the maximum length of time allowed for fingerprint matching.
-Hence changing this value will also change the length of time allowed to use a fingerprint for attribution.
+- Note: This setting also covers the maximum length of time allowed for probabilistic modeling.
+Hence changing this value will also change the length of time allowed to use probabilistic modeling for attribution.

 - Re-engagement Inactivity defines the period between two events that a user must be inactive in order to define the later event as a re-engagement.
 Used in re-engagement cohort analysis but not activity analysis.